hontas/queryStringParser/README.md

 };
 ```

-### The principle of least effort
+We only want to make the test pass, **nothing more** - faithfully abiding to [the principle of least effort](http://en.wikipedia.org/wiki/Principle_of_least_effort).

-We only want to make the test pass, **nothing more**.
+### Test input and test case order

 Since we will be handling queryStrings we should write a test to make sure the the input is a string.
-We'll do that with an *asynchronous* test, meaning that the test case will not be fulfilled untill `done()` is called.
-Notice the `done` in `function(done)` and when it's called within the catch-block.
+We'll do that with an *asynchronous* test, meaning that the test case will not be fulfilled until `done()` is called.
+Notice the `done` in `function(done)`.

 ```js
 it("should throw error if input is not a string", function(done) {